 The final song that expressed the famous “Art of Loving,” which has been explained so many times by Chiara Lubich, underlined this belief in love.
 It’s the art of loving everyone, of being the first to love, of seeing Jesus in every neighbour, of loving our enemies.
 Those who were present stood up, began to dance and to express with all their senses a common desire, to turn the page and to make a new start.

-Right before our eyes we saw once again the two realities that distinguish this journey of the delegation of the International Centre of the Focolare to Syria: on the one hand the encounter with the peoples’ pain: their wounds, traumas, despair, their concern for the future, especially for their own children.
-On the other hand, the desire to continue to hope, to take up their lives again with freedom.
+Right before our eyes we saw once again the two realities that distinguish this journey of the delegation of the International Centre of the Focolare to Syria: on the one hand the encounter with the peoples’ pain: the wounds, the traumas, the despair, the concern for the future, especially for their own children; and, on the other hand, the desire to continue to hope, to take up their lives again with freedom.
 Both realities are supported by a spirituality centred on a faith that can say: we believed in love.

-Jesús Morán, co-president of the Focolare, presented to the Syrian community the example of Mary, the mother of Jesus, who in the greatest desperation “believed in the impossible” and that is, in the strength of the resurrection.
+Jesús Morán, co-president of the Focolare, presented to the Syrian community of the movement the example of Mary, the mother of Jesus, who in the greatest desperation “believed in the impossible” and that is, in the strength of the resurrection.

 The day ended with a big celebration.
 Many different regions were represented and there were large numbers of children and young people present.
 This might have aroused some confusion in those who, perhaps, had come there thinking they would be meeting people of great poverty.
-Perhaps there is very little material well-being among them, but there is also a great wealth of life, traditions, customs, dances, songs, expressions of joy and the desire to live.
+Perhaps there is very little material well-being among them, but there is also a great wealth of life, of traditions, of customs, of dances, of songs, of expressions of joy and of the desire to live.